Frequently Asked Questions (FAQ)

 Can I smoke at the Clinic?

-No. As a health care facility, the Clinic is a designated Tobacco-Free property.
-There are signs posted to this effect and it includes our parking lot and any surrounding Clinic property.
+No. As a healthcare facility, the Clinic is a designated Tobacco-Free property.
+There are signs posted to this effect, including our parking lot and any surrounding Clinic property.
 Please note that this includes not smoking in your car if it is parked in our parking lot.

 Does the Clinic close for holidays?

-Yes, the Clinic is closed for some of the major holidays including:
+Yes, the Clinic is closed for most federal holidays and certain weeks including:

 What services are provided at the Volunteer Healthcare Clinic?

-VHC provides Walk-in Clinics for adults and children seeking medical attention for primary, acute care needs twice a week and a Chronic Disease Management Clinic for enrolled patients with hypertension, diabetes and other endocrine disorders once a week.
-The Clinic offers social service referrals, limited mental health services, some specialty care (see below) and healthy lifestyle counseling as well.
-The Clinic has an on-site laboratory and pharmacy and provides lab testing and medication services.
+VHC provides Acute/Primary Care Clinics for adults and children seeking medical attention twice a week and a Chronic Disease Management Clinic for enrolled patients with diabetes and other endocrine disorders once a week.
+The Clinic offers social service referrals, limited mental health services, some specialty care, and healthy lifestyle counseling as well.
+The Clinic has an on-site laboratory and pharmacy and provides lab testing and medications.

 When is the Clinic open?